benarch/gh-mcp-demo/README.md

 - Implemented a professional Git workflow with pull requests
 - Deployed and managed cloud infrastructure using Infrastructure as Code principles

+<u>The Outcome of this demo exists in the "feat/storage" branch in this repository !!!</u>
 ---

 **Event**: GitHub Connect 2025